390 Fifth Avenue: Later years

 In January 1970, United States Realty Investments sold the building and the lease to Jacques Schwalbe.
 The building and its lease were given to 390 Fifth LLC, a limited liability company affiliated with the Schwalbe family, in 1996.
 Around the same time, changes were made to the storefront facade.
 The Dennison's Party Bazaar store subsequently became Party Bazaar and lasted through the 1990s.
 Menswear companies continued to occupy the building through that decade.
 In December 1998, the New York City Landmarks Preservation Commission (LPC) designated the building as an official city landmark.

 By 2000, the owner had hired architect Andrew Tedesco and decorator Eric Cohler to restore White's original facade in paint.
 The owner proposed painting 80 sheets of signboard, each measuring 4 by 8 ft; the signboards would then be affixed to the exterior.
 The plan would have cost $7 million.
 The LPC opposed the proposal, and the Schwalbes withdrew the plan before the LPC could vote on it.
 The Schwalbes then hired architect Arthur Kahane to draw up plans for a full restoration of the building in the 2010s.
+The Schwalbe family had also taken out a loan from Maverick Real Estate Partners, on which they owed $41 million by the end of 2025.
+Maverick attempted to foreclose on the loan in early 2026, but a judge paused the foreclosure that February after finding evidence of predatory conduct from the lenders; the foreclosure proceeding was allowed to resume the next month.

 Reception

 In its early years, 390 Fifth Avenue was lauded for its design.
 Augustin-Adolphe Rey, a French architectural critic, referred to 390 Fifth Avenue as "the most beautiful business building in the world" in 1904.
-Three years later, Architectural Record dubbed the building "a surprise and a joy", and that "compared to the Gorham Building, the Tiffany Building is by way of being frivolous".
+An Architectural Record article from 1907 dubbed the building "a surprise and a joy" to passersby on Fifth Avenue, and that "compared to the Gorham Building, the Tiffany Building is by way of being frivolous".
+The Architectural Record writer stated that the design of the 36th Street facade stood out more than the Fifth Avenue facade and that the exterior was best enjoyed from the east side of Fifth Avenue.
 A critic in 1912 said that following the construction of the Tiffany & Co, Gorham, and Knickerbocker Trust Company buildings, "the standard of excellence in commercial architecture was raised to a height previously unknown."

 Some of the building's praise concerned Stanford White's role in its design. in 1908, a critic for New York Architect said that 390 Fifth Avenue was among McKim, Mead & White's "best designs [...] for a commercial edifice, both from a monumental and practical point of view".
 Another writer referred to the building as White's "best piece of work" as well as "perhaps the [United States'] most beautiful store building".